 category take the local aspects and customs into consideration

-and think about community specific needs.
+and think about community-specific needs.
 The events should

 creatively unite and foster cohesion among people and

-neighborhoods with similar interests and goals through the
+neighbourhoods with similar interests and goals through the

 passion to “meet and code”!
 Events in this category could for